hclareth7/DOCUMENTATION/Infrastructure/Kubernetes/index.md

 ## Kubernetes
 Kubernetes is an opensource platform to orchestate and manage containerize application, this was intially developed by google but now is manteined by the Cloud Native Compute Fundation(CNCF).
-Kubernete provide a way to automate the deployment, scalability, and management containerize applications running on cloud environments or local datacenters.
+Kubernete provides a way to automate the deployment, scalability, and management containerize applications running on cloud environments or local datacenters.

 Most cotainer orchestrators can: